Vehicle Photos 101: Why, When, Where, and HowJuly 15th, 2016 by MAXDigital

 - Avoid direct sunlight and shadows.
 High noon isn’t the best time for car photos.
 You want the customer to know the car is clean, but if it’s too shiny they won’t be able to see the details.
-Early morning and late afternoon are the best times for pictures, and you can use this website to find the so-called “golden hour” for your area.
+Early morning and late afternoon are the best times for pictures.

 - Include details.
 Document features and equipment that you wish to promote.
 Give customers an accurate look at the car’s condition by showing the tire tread level, the odometer, the condition of the seats, and so on.
 For used cars, don’t try to hide any flaws.
 Be transparent.